 Istio is an open-source tool that makes it easier for DevOps teams to observe, control, troubleshoot, and secure the traffic within a complex network of microservices.

-Refer to the Istio documentation here.
+For more information, refer to the Istio documentation here.

 OPA Gatekeeper is an open-source project that provides integration between OPA and Kubernetes to provide policy control via admission controller webhooks.
 For details on how to enable Gatekeeper in Rancher, refer to the OPA Gatekeeper section.

 Rancher can run a security scan to check whether Kubernetes is deployed according to security best practices as defined in the CIS Kubernetes Benchmark.

 For more information, refer to the CIS scan documentation here.